gilbertchen/duplicacy/GUIDE.md

 The *prune* command implements the two-step fossil collection algorithm.
 It will first find fossil collection files from previous runs and check if contained fossils are eligible for permanent deletion (the fossil deletion step).
-Then it will search for snapshots to be deleted, mark unreferenced chunks as fossils (by renaming) and save them in a new fossil collection file stored locally (the fossil colleciton step).
+Then it will search for snapshots to be deleted, mark unreferenced chunks as fossils (by renaming) and save them in a new fossil collection file stored locally (the fossil collection step).

 If a snapshot id is specified, that snapshot id will be used instead of the default one.
-The -a option will find snaphshots with any id.
+The -a option will find snapshots with any id.
 Snapshots to be deleted can be specified by revision numbers, by a tag, by retention policies, or by any combination of them.

-The retention policies are specified by the -keep option, which accepts an argument in the form of two numbers *n:m*, where *n* indicates the number of days between two consective snapshots to keep, and *m* means that the policy only applies to snapshots at least *m* day old.
+The retention policies are specified by the -keep option, which accepts an argument in the form of two numbers *n:m*, where *n* indicates the number of days between two consecutive snapshots to keep, and *m* means that the policy only applies to snapshots at least *m* day old.
 If *n* is zero, any snapshots older than *m* days will be removed.

 Here are a few sample retention policies: